anmud/learntocode/css-in-depth/007_Structural Selectors.md

 ```css
 * { color: hsl(205, 87%, 50%); text-decoration: underline;}
 ```
+Now all the text in each div is blue and underlined

 ![StructuralSelecrors1](./StructuralSelectors1.png)
 ![StructuralSelecrors2](./StructuralSelectors2.png)
 ![StructuralSelecrors3](./StructuralSelectors3.png)
 ![StructuralSelecrors4](./StructuralSelectors4.png)

-If we use a selector: `:first-of-type`, everything just turn blue.
+* If we use a selector: `:first-of-type`, everything just turn blue.

 ```css
 :first-of-type {color: hsl(205, 87%, 50%); text-decoration: underline;}